-The Company provides customers a 30-day right of return and maintains a reserve for returns which is estimated based on several factors including historical experience and existing economic conditions.
-Provisions for sales returns are charged against the related revenue items.
+The Company provides customers a 30-day right of return and under certain circumstances provides service related credits to its customers.
+The Company maintains a reserve for returns and credits which is estimated based on several factors including historical experience, known credits yet to be issued and the nature of service level commitments.
+Provisions for sales returns and credits are charged against the related revenue items.